psidnell/ofplugins/README.md

 to [OmniFocus TaskPaper format](https://support.omnigroup.com/omnifocus-taskpaper-reference)

 This means that it's possible to add text to task/project titles that will be interpreted by OmniFocus during processing.
-For example @due or @defer directives:
+For example @due or @defer:

+example 1 - using relative dates
 ```
 Project: Order Pizza Tomorrow Evening @defer(+1d) @due(+1d 7pm)
     Task: Call [[PizzaStoreNumber]]